-Applicant's Facts Automatic, underground irrigation systems will be provided for all landscaped areas.
-Landscaping will be continuously maintained and is included as a provision of the dues collection of the included CC&Rs.
+Applicant's Facts Automatic, underground irrigation systems will be provided for all landscaped and Findings: areas.
+Landscaping will be continuously maintained by the project's Homeowner's Association.
 As identified in the included landscaping plan, the trees and shrubs have been chosen for their appropriateness for the location in which they are to be planted.